 10. Apple Watch Can’t Send Messages

-Having trouble sending messages from your Apple Watch?
+Trouble sending messages from your Apple Watch?
 This problem, while common, is also easily solvable.
-Here’s what you need to do.
+Here is what you need to do.

 Check if You’re Signed in

-If you were signed in to your Apple ID, this is what you need to do.
+If you were signed in to your Apple ID, this is what you need to do on your iPhone.

 - Go to Settings -> Messages.
 Turn off the iMessage toggle.